Liriodendron chinense

 - Fruit Description:

-- dry, scaly, oblong, cone-shaped, brown fruit clusters, each bearing numerous winged seeds
+- Dry, scaly, oblong, cone-shaped, brown fruit clusters, each bearing numerous winged seeds, that disintegrate when ripe.

 -